 No, no, and no!

-Chores are what each family member does as part of his/her responsibility to the family.
+Chores are what each family member does as part of their responsibility in the family.
 (If it’s an above and beyond job and the child is trying to earn extra money, then it’s okay to pay them for something you might hire someone else to do, such as rake the leaves, wash the car, shovel the snow etc.)

 Doing well in school should be an internalized experience of feeling proud, knowing that the hard work has been worth the effort vs. being connected to an external monetary reward.